zowe/zowe-install-packaging/README.md

 For each Zowe component, we have point of contact(s) in case if we want to confirm the versions defined in the `manifest.json.template`:

-- API Mediation Layer: Petr Plavjanik, Mark Ackert
+- API Mediation Layer: Elliot Jalley, Mark Ackert
   * Binary Dependencies
     - org.zowe.apiml.sdk.zowe-install
   * Source Dependencies